Spanish–American War: Naval operations

 The major port of Santiago de Cuba was the main target of naval operations during the war.
 The U.S. fleet attacking Santiago needed shelter from the summer hurricane season; Guantánamo Bay, with its excellent harbor, was chosen.
 The 1898 invasion of Guantánamo Bay happened between June 6 and 10, with the first U.S. naval attack and subsequent successful landing of U.S. Marines with naval support.

 On April 23, a council of senior admirals of the Spanish Navy had decided to order Admiral Pascual Cervera y Topete's squadron of four armored cruisers and three torpedo boat destroyers to proceed from their present location in Cape Verde (having left from Cádiz, Spain) to the West Indies.

 In May, the fleet of Spanish Admiral Pascual Cervera y Topete had been spotted in Santiago harbor by American forces, where they had taken shelter for protection from sea attack.
 A two-month stand-off between Spanish and American naval forces followed.

-U.S. Assistant Naval Constructor, Lieutenant Richmond Pearson Hobson had been ordered by Rear Admiral William T. Sampson to sink the collier USS Merrimac in the harbor to bottle up the Spanish fleet.
-The mission was a failure, and Hobson and his crew were captured.
-They were exchanged on July 6, and Hobson became a national hero; he received the Medal of Honor, was advanced in grade and retired as a Naval Captain He was elected in 1907 from Alabama to the U.S. House of Representatives.
-In 1934, his naval retirement rank was advanced to rear admiral.
+U.S. Assistant Naval Constructor, Lieutenant Richmond Pearson Hobson was ordered by Rear Admiral William T. Sampson to sink the collier USS Merrimac in the harbor to bottle up the Spanish fleet.
+The mission was a failure, and Hobson and his crew were captured though Hobson soon became a national hero for leading what was widely reported as a suicide mission.
+Upon release, Hobson was presented with the Congressional Medal of Honor and promoted to Captain.

 The Battle of Santiago de Cuba on July 3, was the largest naval engagement of the Spanish–American War.
 When the Spanish squadron finally attempted to leave the harbor on July 3, the American forces destroyed or grounded five of the six ships.
 Only one Spanish vessel, the new armored cruiser Cristóbal Colón, survived, but her captain hauled down her flag and scuttled her when the Americans finally caught up with her.
 The 1,612 Spanish sailors who were captured and sent to Seavey's Island at the Portsmouth Naval Shipyard in Kittery, Maine, where they were confined at Camp Long as prisoners of war from July 11 until mid-September.
 The Americans treated Spain's officers, soldiers, and sailors with great respect.
 Ultimately, Spanish prisoners were returned to Spain with their "honors of war" on American ships.
 Admiral Cervera received different treatment from the sailors taken to Portsmouth.
 For a time, he was held at Annapolis, Maryland, where he was received with great enthusiasm by the people of that city.